of my customers are intrigued by the tools I use. Additionally,

 casing tools, Witschi timing machine and bench tools required of the

-modern watchmaker.
-I have everything required to be an Omega
+modern brand certified watchmaker.
+I had everything required to be an Omega

 come to me because they have a unique piece, a problem that has puzzled

 other watchmakers, or something that requires parts to be made.

 Initially, potential customers are interested in whether I possess the

 equipment and skill to meet their requirements.
 This page